keygen-sh/fcl.dev/FCL-1.0-MIT.md

 SOFTWARE, INCLUDING INDIRECT, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES, EVEN IF WE HAVE BEEN INFORMED OF THEIR POSSIBILITY IN ADVANCE.

-In the event the provision of this Disclaimer section are enforceable under applicable law, the license herein is void.

 ### Trademarks

 Except for displaying the License Details and identifying us as the origin of